rsmitawa/Electricity-Demand-Ontario/README.md

    cd Electricity-Demand-Ontario
    ```

-If you encounter issues with XGBoost installation due to Apple M3 chip, install XGBoost manually:
+If you encounter issues with XGBoost installation due to Apple M3 chip, install XGBoost manually
 2. **Install XGBoost (if needed):**
    ```bash
    pip install xgboost